grantila/oppa/README.md

     - Specific values, individually documented in `--help`
 - Understands *dash-dash* separation (`--`)
 - Smart defaults (what appears as default in `--help` can be dynamic at run-time)
+- Groups of arguments (potentially shown in different colors in `--help`)

 # Usage